Modern Family logo

 What Happens If I Do Not Sign The Divorce Papers in Colorado?

-It’s easy to think since a marriage license requires signatures of both parties –divorce paperwork would be the same.
+It’s easy to think since a marriage license requires the signatures of both parties –divorce paperwork would be the same.
 This is incorrect.
 In Colorado, our Courts only require one party to sign and file a divorce petition to begin the divorce process.

 Co-Petitioners vs Petitioner and Respondent

 In Colorado, if two parties sign the initial pleadings – they are known as “co-petitioners.”
 All this does is signal to the Court that both parties agree the marriage is irretrievably broken and they would like the Court to begin the divorce process.
 This makes the irretrievable factor “undisputed.”
 This also means that neither co-petitioner needs to file a response.
-Ultimately, without having to wait on a response, this can speed up the process of finalizing a dissolution quicker.
+Ultimately, without having to wait for a response, this can speed up the process of finalizing a dissolution quicker.

 There are some personal reasons why people will not sign divorce papers and become co-petitioners.
 Sometimes it has to do with religious values or wanting to save the marriage.
 Ultimately, this will not prevent your spouse from filing.
 If you do not agree that your marriage is irretrievably broken, or you do not agree with something that is said on the divorce papers – your spouse has options on how to move the case forward.
 One is by simply filing independently and arranging for personal service.

-This means that one party (the filing party) is named as Petitioner and the other is named Respondent.
+This means that one party (the filing party) is named Petitioner and the other is named Respondent.
 This signals to the Court that, for whatever reason, you did not sign the divorce papers.
 The Courts do not care “why” you didn’t sign the original paperwork, and so it may never be asked.
-You may have not even been given an option to sign the original paperwork.
+You may have not even been given the option to sign the original paperwork.

 There are many reasons why a Petitioner does not inform the Respondent about divorce.
-Safety reasons, fear of conflict, input from friends and family about their own divorces, the children, holidays—the list can go on and on.
+Safety reasons, fear of conflict, input from friends and family about their divorces, the children, holidays—the list can go on and on.
 Here at Modern Family Law, if you are considering filing for divorce and you’re unsure if you should approach the subject with your spouse ahead of time, we will address your concerns and come to a decision that works best for you.

 Is It Better to Be a Co-Petitioner than a Respondent?

 Not every divorce will end in high conflict.
 Sometimes people just need help figuring out the divorce process.
 Signing the paperwork as “co-petitioners” can often signal to the Court that you both, for the most part, are trying to work together.
 If you are named the “Respondent,” that doesn’t mean the Court believes you are somehow the wrongdoer or trying to be difficult.
 Again, there are many reasons why someone would want to file without the other party’s signature to get the process started.
 Ultimately, these titles do not impact the Court and its decisions on the division of property or the allocation of parental responsibilities.
-So to answer the question – there really is no true advantage to being a Co-Petitioner over a Respondent.
+So to answer the question – there is no true advantage to being a Co-Petitioner over a Respondent.

 If you are named Respondent, Colorado is a no-fault state.
 It doesn’t matter what you did or did not do during your marriage.
 Colorado only cares that someone believes the marriage is over.
 Even if you testify you do not agree to the divorce – Colorado will still allow the divorce to become final if at least one party does not want to reconcile.
 Ultimately being called “Co-Petitioner” or “Respondent” has no impact on your case when it comes to the facts of the case or its outcome.
 That does not mean there isn’t a minor difference in procedure.